Gibson Logo

 Meaning and History

 The brand was named after its creator, who was passionate about music.
 The debut logo was introduced in 1908.
-The original image has always remained a textual one and has evolved into a recognizable sign.
+The original image has always been textual and has evolved into a recognizable sign.
 At first, there were two words in it, and then one.
 Over the years, minor adjustments were made that did not affect the essence of the emblem.

 What is Gibson?